 We first consider the case of a "centralized" computer system to solve this exclusion problem.
 In this case, the architecture is as follows.
 There are two modules (timed I/O automata), the manager and the clock.
 The clock has only one action, the output TICK, which is always enabled, and has no effect on the clock's state.
-It can be described as the particular one-state automaton with the following steps.
+The boundmap associates the interval $[c_1, c_2]$ with the single class of the partition.
+This means that successive TICK events will occur with intervening times in the given interval.